Prag8855/aab/content/guides/saving-money-germany.md

 Rent is the biggest expense for most people.
 There are ways to pay less rent:

 - **Lower your rent**
     If your rent is above the legal limit, you can get it reduced.
-Use a [rent limit calculator](/out/conny-mietpreisbremse-calculator) to check if you pay too much.
-[Conny](/out/conny-mietpreisbremse), a [tenant association](/glossary/Mieterverein) or a [lawyer](/guides/english-speaking-lawyers-berlin) can reduce your rent.
+Use a [rent limit calculator](https://mietencheck.de) to check if you pay too much.
+A *[[Mieterverein]]*, [Conny](/out/conny-mietpreisbremse), or a [lawyer](/guides/english-speaking-lawyers-berlin) can reduce your rent.
 You can save a few hundred euros per month.
 - **Know your rights**
+    Avoid [housing scams](/guides/housing-scams).
 If you pay a bribe to get an apartment, or pay too much for a kitchen or furniture, you can get that money back.
 Talk to a lawyer or a *[[Mieterverein]]*.
 - **Move somewhere else**
     [Look for a cheaper apartment](/guides/find-a-flat-in-berlin) in a cheaper neighbourhood.
 I moved from Mitte to Französisch Buchholz to save 400€ per month.
 Finding a new apartment can be extremely hard, but if you already have one, you can take your time.